jerryding123/speechly-landing/posts/getting-started.md

 ## Real Success Stories

 ### Sarah, Software Engineer → Google
 *"I was terrible at behavioral interviews despite being a strong coder.
-Chronicle helped me craft authentic stories from my experience.
+Speechly helped me craft authentic stories from my experience.
 The AI knew my background so well, it felt like having a career coach in my pocket.
 Landed my dream role at Google!"*

 ### Marcus, Product Manager → Meta
 *"The case study questions were impossible to prep for.
-Chronicle generated framework-based responses on the spot, using examples from my previous PM experience.
+Speechly generated framework-based responses on the spot, using examples from my previous PM experience.
 Game-changer for switching from engineering to product."*

 ### Lisa, Data Scientist → Netflix
-*"Chronicle saved me from LeetCode burnout.
+*"Speechly saved me from LeetCode burnout.
 Instead of memorizing solutions, I got personalized explanations that made sense for my background in statistics.
 The AI even adjusted for Netflix's specific interview style."*

 ## Advanced Features You'll Love